 What is it?

-Whooping cough (pertussis) is a serious, contagious, respiratory infection caused by the bacterium Bordetella pertussis
+Pertussis (whooping cough) is a serious, highly contagious, respiratory infection caused by the bacterium Bordetella pertussis.

 How is it transmitted?